 With lighthouses, outdoor recreation and miles of coastline, Maine is a scenic destination for a rail vacation.
-Amtrak trains travel to and from Maine daily, including from Boston’s North Station.
+Amtrak trains travel to and from Maine daily from Boston’s North Station and other cities in New England.
 Explore options for Maine travel below to start planning your trip.

 Where to Start